-“I may be having doubts, but I’ve yet to find a partner who makes me as happy as you.”
+“I may be having doubts, but I’ve yet to find another partner who makes me as happy as you.”

-Clearly, I have some experience in this realm, and, as always, my wife is the exception to the rule.
-She had been burned before, by a cheating husband.
+Clearly, I have some experience in such situations, and, as always, my wife is the exception to the rule.
+She had been burned before by a cheating husband.
 And all she ever asked was to know exactly where she stood — even when it wasn’t what she wanted to hear.
 So when I openly expressed my reservations that I wasn’t “feeling what I thought I should be feeling”…she didn’t panic.
-She took it in and let me process.
+She took it in and let me process it.
 I proposed to her two weeks later and am EXTREMELY happy that I did.